arjun-natarajan99/cs124/docs/design.md

 We are proud of the flow for deleting  items.
 We put some thought into this flow, and as a result made the "Delete all Completed Items" button red and created a pop-up window so that the user would have to confirm that they really wanted to delete their items.
 Additionally, when the user deletes or hides completed items, they slowly fade out rather than immediately disappearing.
 Moreover, on the desktop, if a user highlights over the X button to delete an item, it turns red just as the delete all completed items button is, which creates a unified design language that is understandable.

 We are also proud of our user testing.
-When we asked a couple of friends how they would go about adding items, editing their names, hiding completed items, and deleting completed items, they followed the exact steps that we had in mind during our design.
+Through user testing, we were able to make our application more accessible to keyboard and screen reader users.
+Additionally, we gained valuable ideas about how the sizing of our graphics should respond to different screen sizes.